AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 Search for any fragment by entering a text string into the search bar for a match by fragment name.

 Customize the columns that you want to display in the table by clicking the _Customize table_ icon on the top right.
-Select the columns to display and click on **[!UICONTROL Apply]**.
+Select the columns to display and click **[!UICONTROL Apply]**.

 ## Create fragments